 How Far Squirrels Travel In a Day

-Squirrels run as fast as up to 20 miles per hour, so squirrels can run 480 miles in a day.
+A squirrel can cover up to 10 miles in a single day, which is quite an accomplishment!
 Moreover, flying squirrels can glide over 150 feet with the aid of their skin flaps.
 According to a test by United Exterminating Company for trapping and tracking squirrels via both the straight-line runs and zig-zag patterns to distant areas and marking them by spraying paints, it came out that squirrels don’t have any trouble getting back from 1-2 miles and even up to 5 miles.

 Occasionally, one or two can even return after traveling 10-12 or even 25 miles.
 They can climb up to 10 stories and even a few more, which blow away our minds for a bit of creature to do so.
 But that’s how nature is, always out of the ordinary!